Deploy W&B with Kubernetes Operator

 When running your own object storage, consider:

 1. **Storage capacity and performance**: Monitor disk capacity carefully.
 Average W\&B usage results in tens to hundreds of gigabytes.
-Heavy usage could result in petabytes of storage consumption.
+Heavy usage can result in petabytes of storage consumption.

 2. **Fault tolerance**: At minimum, use RAID arrays for physical disks.
 For S3-compatible storage, use distributed or highly available configurations.